ayushigeorge/100-days-of-dsa-orless/questions.md

 Find kth element of spiral matrix
 # Day 57
 Given a number and its reverse.
 Find that number raised to the power of its own reverse.
+# Day 58
+There are a total of numCourses courses you have to take, labeled from 0 to numCourses - 1.
+You are given an array prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.